 With its sumptuously-soft sponge and gentle tang of citrus, this recipe is perfect for a light and refreshing tea-time bite.
 Packed with omegas, fibre and protein, chia seeds are the starring ingredient as they swell up with moisture whilst baking and help to bind the cake while also adding a loving texture.

 This recipe makes a small tea cake.
-Upasana recommends a 6 inch round pan; but you can use any shape – mini loaf pan or a round one.
+A 6 inch round pan is recommended; but you can use any shape – mini loaf pan or a round one.
 The choice is your’s!
 Just remember to double up the recipe if you are making a bigger cake or using a bigger loaf pan!

-- 3/4 cup flour (Upasana uses all-purpose flour or maida; however, you can use a combination of whole wheat flour and maida or any gluten free all-purpose flour blend)
+- ¾ cup flour (you can use all-purpose flour or a combination of whole wheat flour and all-purpose flour)

-- 1/4 cup or 4 tbsp neutral flavoured oil (Upasana uses avocado oil)
+- 4 tbsp neutral flavoured oil (avocado oil will work well)

-- 6 tbsp yogurt (either fresh homemade curd, or store-bought yogurt work)
+- 6 tbsp yogurt (both fresh homemade curd, or store-bought yogurt work)

-- 1/2 cup sugar (you can use any kind – granulated sugar, brown sugar, powdered jaggery etc; the choice is your’s)
+- ½ cup sugar (you can use your preferred choice of sweetener – granulated sugar, brown sugar, powdered jaggery etc)

 - 1 lemon (juice and zest)

-- 2 tbsp of chia seeds (from Pink Harvest farms).
+- 2 tbsp chia seeds (from Pink Harvest farms).

 - Grease a 6 inch baking pan with some oil.
 Line it with a parchment sheet and brush it with some oil again.
-Now sprinkle about 1 tablespoon of sugar (Upasana uses brown).
+Now sprinkle about 1 tablespoon of sugar (we are using brown sugar).

 - Combine all dry ingredients in a bowl (flour, baking powder, baking soda, chia seeds).